NedimHodzic/SE-COMS-319/README.md

 # SE/COMS-319
-This is a repository containing homework assignments from SE/COM S 319 at Iowa State University
+This repository contains homework assignments from SE/COM S 319: Construction of User Interfaces at Iowa State University, taken in my Sophomore year.

-PDF's for each assignment are included
+PDFs for each assignment are included.